saucelabs/sauce-docs/docs/insights/overview.md

 1. Click **Job Overview**.
 1. Apply [filters](scope.md#using-filters-to-adjust-the-scope-of-your-data) to narrow down the list of tests within a specific range.

+## Job Overview Tab
-## The **Job Overview** page offers three data visualizations on the Overview tab to give you insight into your tests over time.
+The **Job Overview** page offers three data visualizations on the Overview tab to give you insight into your tests over time.

 ### Job Overview
 The Job Overview visualization gives you a bar chart with a few different categories reprsented to give you an overview of how your test suite has performed over a given period of time.
 This bar chart is usually broken down into five categories.